 Then came the rebuttal shot from the gaming industry, who called on the WHO to “rethink their decision” and remove the disorder from their classifications.
 A statement put out by the Global Video Game Industry Associations argues that “‘Gaming disorder’ is not based on sufficiently robust evidence to justify its inclusion in one of the WHO’s most important norm-setting tools”.

 Whether the recent WHO classification will have a major impact on society’s view on gaming remains to be seen, although some UK politicians are already pissing all over university gaming courses due to issues of addiction.
 Even the “modern” royal family are taking a stance against gaming, with the hit title Fortnite being singled out as a game which is “designed to addict”.
-This comes at a time when loot boxes are under close scrutiny for their role in hooking gamers into making ridiculous spending decisions for a chance at getting in-game items, and several countries are banning or restricting games which includes these features.
+This comes at a time when loot boxes are under close scrutiny for their role in hooking gamers into making ridiculous spending decisions for a chance at getting in-game items, and several countries are banning or restricting games which include these features.
 It’s a tough time for gaming and how the impact of games are viewed.

 Resident medical exert Robert House had his own take on Gaming Disorder.